jhburns/3GCI/Documentation/Profile.md

 To make sure your face displays in the picture properly it is recommended that the image added is a square or close to it.
 The bottom of the image is automatically cropped off if not a square.

 Use [GIMP](https://docs.gimp.org/en/gimp-tutorial-quickie-crop.html) for a free and easy way to crop.

+## Content
+Besides the profiles on the about section, content can be added to */content/about.md* under the config section like a normal blog.